E3SM-Project/polaris/docs/users_guide/quick_start.md

 first-order velocity solver.
 The Albany first-order velocity solver is the only velocity option that is scientifically validated, but the Albany library is only available with Gnu compilers.
-In some situations it is desirable to compile without Albany to run basic tests.
+In some situations it is desirable to compile without Albany to run basic tasks.
 This basic mode for MALI can be compiled similarly to MPAS-Ocean.
 Again, first source the appropriate load script (see {ref}`conda-env`) then run: